-How To Create A Direct Link To Your Google Reviews
+How To Create A Link To Your Google Reviews in 2020

 For local businesses, Google My Business (aka Google Maps listings) reviews are key.
 They are one of the first things that show up when someone Google’s your business name or, in some cases, the products/services you offer in your area.
 Prospective customers will use these reviews to determine whether or not they will buy from you.

 Getting customers to write a Google review can be a challenge.
 One of the reasons behind this is because Google doesn’t really make it easy to write a review.
 If you were to craft an email requesting for your customers to write a review on Google, you would have several steps of instructions on how to do so.
 The email would be a mile long (which everyone hates) and the customer would likely delete it.